 When a function is executed, the arguments to the function become the positional parameters during its execution (see Section 3.4.1 [Positional Parameters], page 16).
 The special parameter '#' that expands to the number of positional parameters is updated to reflect the change.
 Special parameter 0 is unchanged.
 The first element of the FUNCNAME variable is set to the name of the function while the function is executing.

-All other aspects of the shell execution environment are identical between a function and its caller with the exception that the DEBUG and RETURN traps are not inherited unless the function has been given the trace attribute using the declare builtin or the -o functrace option has been enabled with the set builtin, (in which case all functions inherit the DEBUG and RETURN traps).
+All other aspects of the shell execution environment are identical between a function and its caller with these exceptions: the DEBUG and RETURN traps are not inherited unless the function has been given the trace attribute using the declare builtin or the -o functrace option has been enabled with the set builtin, (in which case all functions inherit the DEBUG and RETURN traps), and the ERR trap is not inherited unless the -o errtrace shell option has been enabled.
 See Section 4.1 [Bourne Shell Builtins], page 35, for the description of the trap builtin.